 26.01 "Casual Illness" means an illness which causes an Employee to be absent from duty for a period of three (3) consecutive work days or less.

-26.02 (a) If an Employee is ill at work, provided the Employee works one (1) hour in a half day that the Employee is absent for the purpose of illness, such absence shall neither be charged against the casual illness entitlement, nor shall a deduction in pay be made for the time lost in the half day in which the Employee became ill.
+26.02 (a) If an Employee is ill at work, provided the Employee works one (1) hour in a half day that the Employee is absent for the purpose of illness, such absence shall neither be charged against the Casual Illness entitlement, nor shall a deduction in pay be made for the time lost in the half day in which the Employee became ill.

-(b) If an Employee requires time off for the purposes of attending a dental, physiotherapy, optical or medical appointment, provided the Employee has been given prior authorization by the Employer and works two (2) hours in a half day that the Employee is absent for the purpose of attending such appointment, such absence shall neither be charged against the casual illness entitlement, nor shall a deduction in pay be made for the time lost in the half day in which the Employee attended the appointment.
+(b) If an Employee requires time off for the purposes of attending a dental, physiotherapy, optical or medical appointment, provided the Employee has been given prior authorization by the Employer and works two (2) hours in a half day that the Employee is absent for the purpose of attending such appointment, such absence shall neither be charged against their Casual Illness Leave Bank, nor shall a deduction in pay be made for the time lost in the half day in which the Employee attended the appointment.

 26.03 For purposes of this Article, a half day is that period between the start of the scheduled work period and the mid-point of the work period or between the mid-point of the work period and the end of the scheduled work period.

-26.04 An Employee in the first year of employment shall be granted a maximum of ten (10) work days of casual illness leave with pay if the Employee commences employment prior to July 1 and a maximum of five (5) work days if the Employee commences after July 1 of that year.
-For each subsequent calendar year of employment the Employee shall be eligible for a maximum of ten (10) work days of casual illness leave with pay.
-Each day or portion of a day, of casual illness used, within a calendar year of service, shall be deducted from the remaining casual leave entitlement for that calendar year of service.
+26.04 An Employee in the first year of employment shall be granted a maximum of ten (10) work days of Casual Illness leave with pay if the Employee commences employment prior to July 1 and a maximum of five (5) work days if the Employee commences after July 1 of that year.
+For each subsequent calendar year of employment the Employee shall be eligible for a maximum of ten (10) work days of Casual Illness leave with pay.
+Each day or portion of a day, of Casual Illness used, within a calendar year of service, shall be deducted from the remaining Casual Illness Leave Bank for that calendar year of service.

 26.05 This Article is subject to Article 28.